-Razor bump remedies for men of color
+Razor bump remedies for men with darker skin tones

 Dermatologist tip #1: Grow your beard

 If growing your beard is an option, you can get rid of razor bumps for good.

 Here’s why growing a beard works.
 Razor bumps develop when the razor cuts hairs short.
 If you have coarse, curly hairs, these shortened hairs can curve into your skin.
 Your skin reacts to these ingrown hairs, and you see razor bumps.